carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 In the previous episode, we learnt that the standard deviation is a measure of the expected difference between a value in the distribution and the mean of the distribution.
 In this episode we will work with a related quantity, called the *standard error*.
-The standard error quantifies the average difference between a sample mean and the population mean.
+The standard error quantifies the spread of sample means around the population mean.

 For example, let's say we collected 1000 observations of female heights in the US, to estimate the mean height.
 The standard error of this estimate in this case is 0.22 cm.
-Therefore, on average, we expect means estimated in this way to differ from the population mean by 0.22 cm.

 The standard error is calculated using the standard deviation and the sample size: